tinzog/DataWarehousing/ReadMe.md

    bash setup.bat
 ```

+If you encounter problems when executing the scripts, please try to run the steps (pull-image, run-container, set-backup,restore-db) separately.

-Now you should have Microsoft SQL Server running in a Docker container with two data sources.
+You should now have a MSQL Server instance running in a Docker container with two data sources required for our exercises.

-*NOTE:* the container is removed when you start the setup again.
+*NOTE:* the container including the databases is removed when you run the init script again.
 In order to reuse the existing container use `docker start SQL19` or `docker stop SQL19`.

 #### 3. Connect to SQL Server in your DB Client

 Use your favourite db client to connect to the SQL Server.
+It must be able to handle MSQL Server connections, e.g.:

-On Windows ideally:  *SQL Server  Management Studio* (SSMS)
+* SQL Server Management Studio (SSMS) (Windows only)

-Alternatives e.g.

 * DBeaver (all platforms)
 * SQLPro for MSSQL (Mac only)
 * DB Gate (all platforms)